ismailibrahim1993/predicting-air-pollution-climate/README.md

 ### Conclusion
 Score above zero means that there is insufficient evidence to reject the null hypothesis.
 This means that the climate has an effect on PM10 and PM2.5 concentrations.

-Trend and random noise in the concentration data affects the machine learning models' ability to predict the concentrations accurately though and how large the test data can be must be respected.
-Some models did overfit quite significantly like the Ada Boost and test sizes larger than a year also did contribute to overfitted models.
+I suspect that trend and random noise affect the models' ability to predict concentration over a large period of time.
+This due to the sharp decline in R2 for different times.
+Some models did overfit quite significantly than others like Ada Boost and also test sizes larger than a year also did contribute to overfitted models.

 ### Limitations & Cause for Improvement
-* Well I did not use gridsearch at all because even while producing the results above the computer took some hours to run, this is something I will do in the immediate future.
+* I did not use gridsearch at all because even while producing the results above the computer took some hours to run, this is something I will do in the immediate future.
-* I want to remove random noise and trend in the timeseries and compare the score.
 * Use TensorFlow and run more models.
 * Forcast concentration data for up to 28 days.